etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-testcases/how-to-create-junit-testcases.md

 System.out.println("Total of users with password: " + (userCount));
 ```

-Finally we print a total of users with password just for the record.
+Finally, we print a total of users with password just for the record.

 ###  Transaction Handling